 Respondents identify sport and recreation to be the third highest factor for choosing where they live within Calgary.
-This was just after proximity friends and family and career / job to opportunities.
+This was just after proximity to friends and family and career / job opportunities.
 This local research validates global studies that show a multitude of inter-dependent factors influencing talent mobility.
-However, this research also supports the notion that young, educated prioritizes highly talent sport, recreation, arts, and culture amenities over other factors.
+However, this research also supports the notion that young, highly educated talent prioritizes sport, recreation, arts, and culture amenities over other factors.